 We currently use a plugin called WP Rocket for optimizing WordPress websites.

-Depending on your website's size, content, and web host, you might be able to get by without a caching plugin at all.
+Depending on your website’s size, content, and web host, you might be able to fix a slow WordPress site with that alone.

 If your web host happens to be SiteGround, their server-side caching tool (SuperCacher) does a fantastic job by itself.
 It’s compatible with WP Rocket, but you may find it unnecessary.